nikitakapitan/transformers/README.rst

 So, let's rock and roll:

-1. Build and rain the model from scratch.
+1. Build and train the model from scratch.
 -----
 - Go to https://colab.research.google.com/
 - select 'GitHub' and past https://github.com/nikitakapitan/transformers